 After almost three years of research, a cross-party parliamentary inquiry, an expert ministerial advisory panel, and countless public submissions, consultations and forums, the Western Australian government passed the WA Voluntary Assisted Dying Act (2019) in December 2019.
 You can read its full text here.

 The law will offer a choice to competent adults with a terminal illness and six months or less to live.
 For those dying of neuro-degenerative diseases, such as Motor Neurone Disease or MS, the time frame is extended to twelve months.
-It will come into effect on 1 July 2021, after an 18-month implementation period.
+It has come into effect on 1 July 2021, after an 18-month implementation period.

 How we got here